UniPart: Part-Level 3D Generation with Unified 3D Geom-Seg Latents: Experiments

 \subsection{Implementation Details}

-\paragraph{Dataset Curation} We construct a curated dataset by integrating multiple public sources~\cite{objaverseXL,objaverse,collins2022abodatasetbenchmarksrealworld}, yielding 302K objects (184K + 118K) with part-level segmentations.
-The 118K subset comprises exclusively watertight meshes.
-Part annotations are derived from mesh connectivity, with each object containing more than 1 part.
-To ensure topological consistency for SDF computation, all meshes are remeshed using a winding-number-based method~\cite{Barill:FW:2018}.
-Part labels are then propagated to the remeshed geometry by assigning each new face the label of its nearest original face.
+\paragraph{Dataset Curation} We curate a dataset of 300K objects with part-level segmentation by integrating multiple public sources~\cite{deitke2024objaversexl,objaverse,collins2022abodatasetbenchmarksrealworld}.
+We obtain part annotations through the following pipeline: 1) The part label is extracted through the connectivity of mesh, which is further filtered by reviewing explosion-view renderings, because connectivity-based segmentation is unreliable for scanned data; 2) We apply the winding number~\cite{Barill:FW:2018} for remeshing, effectively achieving hole filling and gap closure to ensure that the mesh is watertight; 3) The part labels of the remeshed faces are determined based on the nearest face labels from the original raw mesh.

-\paragraph{Experiment Setting} We construct a test set of 100 objects with part-level annotations, each including rendered images and ground-truth part geometries.
-Since there is no reliable correspondence between generated parts and ground-truth parts, we concatenate all parts into a single unified mesh for evaluation to enable a holistic assessment of geometric fidelity.
-We report Chamfer Distance (CD) and F-Score at thresholds of 0.05 and 0.10 to evaluate fine- and coarse-level geometric alignment, respectively.
+\paragraph{Experiment Setting} Since there is no reliable correspondence between generated parts and ground-truth parts, we concatenate all parts into a single unified mesh for evaluation to enable a holistic assessment of geometric fidelity.
+We employ Chamfer Distance (CD), F-Score, and Intersection over Union (IoU) for quantitative evaluation.
 All meshes are normalized to $[-1, 1]$, and the best score across rotations of $0^\circ$, $90^\circ$, $180^\circ$, and $270^\circ$ is selected to ensure a pose-agnostic comparison.
 We implement five baseline methods for comparison: (i) PartPacker~\cite{tang2025partpacker}, (ii) PartCrafter~\cite{lin2025partcrafter}, (iii) OmniPart~\cite{yang2025omnipart}, (iv) HoloPart~\cite{yang2025holopart}, and (v) X-Part~\cite{yan2025xpart}.
 Among them, methods (i, ii, iii) accept single-image input for generation, the same as our approach.
-Methods (iv, v) require mesh input, so we generate the holistic object mesh using Huanyuan3D-2.1~\cite{hunyuan3d2025hunyuan3d21}, the same as ours, to enable fair comparison.
+Methods (iv, v) require mesh input, so we generate the holistic object mesh using Hunyuan3D-2.1~\cite{hunyuan3d2025hunyuan3d21}, the same as ours, to enable fair comparison.
 Note that all baseline methods are implemented with the open-sourced version for evaluation.

 \paragraph{Implementation Details} For the Geom-Seg VAE and global-level shape generation, we build upon Hunyuan3D-2.1~\cite{hunyuan3d2025hunyuan3d21}, using classifier-free guidance (CFG) with a dropout rate of 0.1 and the AdamW optimizer with a weight decay of 0.01.
 For part-level generation, we initialize the weights from Hunyuan3D-2.1 and fine-tune with the same AdamW settings.
 All training is conducted on 8 NVIDIA A800 GPUs (80GB) with a batch size of 32.
 More implementation details are included in the supplementary materials.